 The George A. Bray Founders Award recognizes an individual for significant contributions that advance the scientific or clinical basis for understanding or treating obesity and for extensive involvement with The Obesity Society.
 The recipient receives a plaque and a $1,000 award.
 The award is presented during a plenary session at ObesityWeek® where the recipient is invited to present the George A. Bray Founders Award Lecture.
 To be eligible for the award, the recipient must be a TOS member in good standing.

 The George A. Bray Master’s Thesis Award recognizes one student for their master’s thesis that was successfully defended by the date of application submission.
 Applications will be judged on significance, relevance/potential impact in the field of obesity, scientific methodology, writing quality, overall approach and scope and innovation.
-The recipient will receive a $500 award and a plaque to be presented at ObesityWeek®.
-They will also receive complimentary registration and reimbursement up to $1,500 to cover travel for the current ObesityWeek®.
+The recipient will receive a $2,000 award and a plaque to be presented at ObesityWeek®.
+They will also receive complimentary registration for the current ObesityWeek®.
 To be eligible for the award, the recipient must be a TOS member in good standing.

 The George A. Bray Doctoral Dissertation Award recognizes one student for their doctoral dissertation that was successfully defended by the date of application submission.
 Applications will be judged on significance, relevance/potential impact in the field of obesity, scientific methodology, writing quality, overall approach and scope and innovation.
-The recipient will receive a $500 award and a plaque to be presented at ObesityWeek®.
-They will also receive complimentary registration and reimbursement up to $1,500 to cover travel for the current ObesityWeek®.
+The recipient will receive a $2,000 award and a plaque to be presented at ObesityWeek®.
+They will also receive complimentary registration for the current ObesityWeek®.
 To be eligible for the award, the recipient must be a TOS member in good standing.

 The TOPS Research Achievement Award recognizes an individual for singular achievement or contribution to research in the field of obesity.
 This award is made possible through an annual donation from the Take Off Pounds Sensibly Club, Inc. (TOPS).
-The recipient receives a $5,000 award along with a plaque and will be reimbursed up to $1,000 to cover travel for the current ObesityWeek®.
+The recipient receives a $5,000 award along with a plaque and a $1,000 travel stipend to cover travel for the current ObesityWeek®.
 The award is presented during a concurrent session at which time the recipient will present the TOPS Research Achievement Award Lecture.

 Thomas A. Wadden Award for Distinguished Mentorship honors a mid-career or senior TOS member for distinguished mentorship of the Society’s early career investigators.
 The award is named for Professor Thomas Wadden, PhD.
 For more than 30 years, Wadden has mentored many individuals who pursued successful careers in obesity research and clinical care.
 The recipient receives a plaque along with a $1,000 award.
 To be eligible for the award, the recipient must be a TOS member in good standing.